This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Serve with sliced fruit for dipping and roughly chopped pumpkin seeds and a dusting of pumpkin pie spice as garnish.
+• Serve with sliced fruit for dipping and roughly chopped raw pumpkin seeds and a dusting of pumpkin pie spice as garnish.

 • Recipe can be easily halved, if needed.